Facebook Inc. [FB] – A worthy stock for long-term investors

 Facebook Inc. [NASDAQ:FB]: Analyst Rating and Earnings

 Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
 Regarding Facebook Inc. [FB], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
-This is compared to its latest closing price of $165.95.
+On average, stock market experts give FB an Buy rating.
+The average 12-month price forecast for this stock is $165.55, with the high estimate being $300.00, the low estimate being $170.00 and the median estimate amounting to $230.50.
+This is compared to its latest closing price of $154.18.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Facebook Inc. [FB] is sitting at 4.85.
 This is compared to 1 month ago, when its average rating was 4.79.